Yuss3f/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly is a script that display current directory contents 6-firstdirectory is a script that creates a directory named my_first_directory in the tmp directory 7-movethatfile is a script that moves the file betty from the "tmp" directory to its subdirectory
+5-listfilesdigitonly is a script that display current directory contents 6-firstdirectory is a script that creates a directory named my_first_directory in the tmp directory 7-movethatfile is a script that moves the file betty from the "tmp" directory to its subdirectory 8-firstdelete is a script that deletes the file betty